itselectroz/sustainable-daily/README.md

 To run the project:

 - Open a terminal
-- Navigate to the project directory: `cd ecm2434-gsep`
+- Navigate to the project directory: `cd sustainable-daily`
 - Migrate the database: `python manage.py migrate`
 - Run the server: `python manage.py runserver`
 - Open a browser